-- Designing websites (latest project), building membership sections and courses, and offering other online support for various clients.
+- Designing websites (latest project here and here), building membership sections and courses, and offering other online support for various clients.
 Get in touch if you want to discuss something.

 - Recording audiobooks for self-published authors, articles for online writers, and have started The Audiobook Club.

 - Continuing to run the 30 Day Meditation Challenge eCourse, which is free (join now!).

 - Teaching “Videos in One Take” to online entrepreneurs—how to be more confident, clear, and comfortable on camera (where you are now).
 I have a course for this as well.
 [The shape of VIOT will be changing in the near future.]

 - Created a Shakespeare video project, and may continue producing these: